 Many articles about Barbara appeared in newspapers and magazines.
 Those articles are collected below.

 Joyce Benson was born on October 18, 1923, in Bemidji, Minnesota.
 She lived at Island Lake, Minnesota, most of her childhood and attended a one-room school.
-Joyce graduated from Ashby High School in western, Minnesota in 1941 and the University of Minnesota in 1944.
+Joyce graduated from Ashby High School in western, Minnesota in 1941 and the University of Minnesota in 1944 from which she graduated magna cum laude.
 She then enlisted in the United States Navy as a WAVE and served for 20 months.
+She was stationed in San Diego, where she taught gunnery.
 After discharge in 1946, Joyce moved to San Francisco and married James McDowell on June 28, 1946.
-They lived in Berkeley before moving to Fresno, California.
+They lived in Berkeley.
+After she married Jim, she worked at the telephone company in San Francisco.
+She and Jim lived in Lafayette, CA, after Berkeley and before moving to Fresno, California.
+She went back to college to study Russian history at Fresno State University.
+She got her teaching credentials, taught in the Fresno public schools, and spent much time tutoring Hmong (Thai) children after school.
+Joyce was a prolific reader and enjoyed identifying wildflowers, birdwatching, and cooking.
+Joyce died on December 7, 2013.

 James McDowell was born March 1, 1924, in Glendive, Montana, and grew up in Rapid City, South Dakota.
-He graduated from Rapid City High School in 1941 and attended the then South Dakota School of Mines until March, 1943, when he enlisted in the Army Air Corps.
+He graduated from Rapid City High School in 1941 and attended the then South Dakota School of Mines until March 1943, when he enlisted in the Army Air Corps.
 In September 1943 he was sent to the University of Minnesota where he met and became engaged to Joyce Benson.
 With the need for more manpower in the invasion of Europe, Jim was sent to the infantry to prepare for front-line fighting.
-He was a member of the 7th Army that fought through France, Germany and Austria during one of the coldest winters on record.
+He was a member of the 7th Army that fought through France, Germany, and Austria during one of the coldest winters on record.
 His 44th Division was brought back to the United States in August of 1945 and given a month's leave before preparing for the invasion of Japan.
 After the atomic bombs were dropped, he was sent to Camp Chaffee in Arkansas until October 1945 when he was discharged.
 Jim studied Civil Engineering at the University of California, Berkeley, and graduated in 1948.
-He spent his entire career at the California Department of Highways, from which he retired in 1983 as a Senior Highway Engineer.
+He spent his entire career at the California Department of Highways from which he retired in 1983 as a Senior Highway Engineer.
+Jim participated over his career in the building of many of the highways in California.
+After he retired, he pursued a hobby in woodworking.
+Each Christmas, he would make hundreds of wooden toys for underprivileged children.
+He also was an avid photographer.
+Jim died on August 30, 2006.